bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 75°
-- Drizzle and Breezy
+- Drizzle
-- 67% humidity
+- 68% humidity
 - 17 mph wind
-- 73% cloud cover
+- 75% cloud cover
 - 46 AQI 🟩
-- 1.3 inches of rain expected in the next 48 hours
+- 1.31 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>